Turn on suggestions

 Additionally, here's an article you can browse just in case you want to personalize the appearance and layout of sales forms for an effective way to enhance your business communications in QBO: Customize invoices, estimates, and sales receipts in QuickBooks Online.

-Let me know if there's anything else you need further assistance with when handling your sales receipts or anything about QuickBooks.
+You can always count on me if there's anything else you need further assistance with when handling your sales receipts or anything about QuickBooks.
 I'll make sure to assist so you can keep your business going.

 @Sherrie_F RE: In QuickBooks Online (QBO), when creating sales receipts, only the total of the line items will be the subtotal and can be added to the discount.